department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/search/design/content-doc-v0.3.md

 { end additional info component }

-{ Bottom sheet - floats above all filters as user scrolls:: }
+{ Bottom sheet - floats above all filters as user scrolls }

 [ See results (NN) ] { Secondary Button - lists # of results as they update.
 Collapses filter view to standard view with school cards }